shilpa-vb/Ani-Project1/README.md

 # GridView using Retrofit
 - Checking internet/wi-fi connection availability.
 - Fetching JSON data from url and displaying it into Gridview.
-- Displaying particular item in next Activity on GridView Click.
+- Displaying particular item in next Activity on GridView Item Click.

 Concept :
 1) Retrofit